 - L2 Cache Misses greater than 5%

-These rules are not set in stone, and may depend on the specifics of your application.
-In general, the 3 things to look for present a baseline guide for finding performance opportunities.
+These rules are not set in stone and depend on the specifics of your iOS or macOS application.
+In general IPC, branch misprediction, and cache misses present a baseline guide for finding performance opportunities.

 An example of what a great performance opportunity can look like is:

 Immediately get access to commented code for these animations when you follow Advanced Swift.

 Xcode Performance Profiling and Optimization

 That's it!
 Counters in Xcode make it easy to spot functions and call trees with poor performance characteristics that you can optimize.